tidoe/typology-coling/README.md

 For a full example, including phylogenetic weighting, see `example_2.py`.

-# COLING
+## COLING

-To reproduce the results of the papers published at COLING, set-up the virtual environment and download the UD treebanks as described above.
+To reproduce the results of the papers published at COLING (see citation), set-up the virtual environment and download the UD treebanks as described above.
 Then run the following commands:

 ```sh
 # Differences in dependency direction